fwupd/fwupd/plugins/dell-dock/README.md

 This plugin uses the following plugin-specific custom flags:

 * `skip-restart`: Don't run the reset or reboot procedure of the component
+* `try-passive-flow`: Tries to use the "EC passive flow" delaying updates

 Quirk use
 ---------